liminalcommons/gather-utils/findings.md

 ## Introduction

 Our Gather Manager application is designed to interact with the Gather.town API to retrieve space details and map data.
-Recently, we have encountered persistent HTTP 500 errors with a "Not Found" response when attempting to fetch space and map details—even though our API key (***REMOVED***) is newly generated and our space URL (https://app.gather.town/app/***REMOVED***/Liminal%20Commons) is accessible via the Gather app.
+Recently, we have encountered persistent HTTP 500 errors with a "Not Found" response when attempting to fetch space and map details—even though our API key (9HoXr7Xr4OpIA8o7) is newly generated and our space URL (https://app.gather.town/app/ELoGghDX4v3HEwI0/Liminal%20Commons) is accessible via the Gather app.

 This document summarizes our testing and research, and outlines several points that require your review and input in order to resolve these issues.